 Home of the Tuhourangi and Ngāti Wahiao people and located on a geothermal plateau, Whakarewarewa Village is New Zealand’s oldest continuous Māori tourism experience, even pre-dating the world-famous Pink and White Terraces.

-Experience the warmth and authenticity of guide who are direct descendants of the Whakarewarewa Māori legacy guides who were among those who shaped the beginnings of the New Zealand tourism industry.
+Experience the warmth and authenticity of guides who are direct descendants of the Whakarewarewa Māori legacy guides who shaped the beginnings of the New Zealand tourism industry.
 Their insights, knowledge and legendary manaakitanga (hospitality) add depth and richness to your cultural journey.